jsiegenthaler/sendmailx/README.md

 # Starting sendmailx
 The following examples assume you have sendmailx in a folder that your system can find.
 Update your PATH variables if needed.

-To see the help text, start sendmailx with -h or --help arguments as follows:
+To see the help text, start sendmailx with the -h or --help option as follows:
 ```
 $ node /home/pi/node_modules/sendmailx/sendmailx.js -h
 ```